jean-francois-labbe/blog/_posts/2018-03-21-use-turbolinks.markdown

 ﻿---
 layout: post
-title:  "Quickly create mobile applications with Turbolinks"
+title:  "Quickly create mobile applications with RubyOnRails and Turbolinks"
 head_title: Quickly create mobile applications with Turbolinks [Tutorial]
 date: 2018-03-20T20:00:00+01:00
 summary: Imagine you are alone, or two working on a great project.
 You need to provide a web application + an Android app + an Ios app.
 What do you do?
 Do you create a web application using React, Vue then maybe use react-native to create mobile apps?
 React tends to add a lot of complexity and in the end, need experts to maintain it.
 I think there is a more productive way to do it.